Is oily skin ruining your selfie shot?

 Getting the Right Water Temperature

-In your search of how to get rid of oily skin on face, you’ll come across a lot of conflicting advice: “hot water”, “cold water”, “lukewarm”… it all leaves you wondering which is it?
+In your search of how to treat oily skin on face, you’ll come across a lot of conflicting advice: “hot water”, “cold water”, “lukewarm”… it all leaves you wondering which is it?
 To understand better which temperature of water is best for getting rid of oily skin, let’s review the effects of hot, cold, and warm.

 Hot water sure does feel good, especially in the shower, but it doesn’t mean that it’s a good thing for treating oily skin.
 Hot water and steam may be great for opening up pores, but it’s an extreme and can come as a shock to the skin.
 It could possibly cause damage to the capillaries that are very close to the surface like around the nose and cheeks, worsening red and sensitive skin.